YodasMyDad/ZauberCMS/ReadMe.md

 https://github.com/YodasMyDad/ZauberCMS/blob/main-mvc/ZauberCMS.Web/ZauberCMS.Web.csproj#L12

 _Again, DO NOT  use the entire source code to build your own site.
-You are supposed to use the Nuget package like above._
+You are supposed to use the Nuget package (or Template) like above._

 ## Documentation